habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

     [root@wakame-vdc-1box cache]# vzctl set 101 --nameserver 8.8.8.8 --save
     [root@wakame-vdc-1box cache]# vzctl start 101

-Now go inside the container and specialize it by installing and configuring software.
+Now we can go inside the container and specialize it by installing and configuring software.

     [root@wakame-vdc-1box cache]# vzctl enter 101